thejunghare/git-github/README.md

 ## Get Familiar with

     - stash
+      To gain the ability to work simultaneously on multiple branches.

+- git worktree

 - workspace
-        local checkout of your code also called as working tree or working copy or just checkout
+  local checkout of your code also called as working tree or working copy or just checkout.

 - index
-        staging area for all yours files changes to commit before commit
+  staging area for all yours files changes to commit before commit.

 - local repository
-        Your local .git directory
+  Your local .git directory.

 - upstream repository
-        It's hosted some where on internet
+  It's hosted some where on internet.

 ## Command's